Dublin/Pleasanton Bicycle and Pedestrian Access Improvements

 The images below illustrate the details of the design.

-The project is currently near 95% design.
-Before design can be finalized and the project can be put out to bid, BART must clear the following two steps:
+The project is currently at 95% design.
+Before design can be finalized and the project can be put out to bid, BART must clear the following steps:

 The project schedule depends on the resolution of the two items listed above.
-BART hopes to start construction by Spring 2021.
+Check back regularly for updates on this page.

 Have feedback?
 We'd love to hear from you.
 Please email us at DPAccess@bart.gov